python/devguide/index.rst

 * Stackless_: A Python interpreter focused on providing lightweight microthreads while remaining largely compatible with CPython specific extension modules
+* MicroPython_: A tiny Python interpreter with small subset of the Python standard library that is optimised to run on microcontrollers and in constrained environments.
+* CircuitPython_: A fork of MicroPython designed to simplify experimenting and learning to code on low-cost microcontroller boards.

 Key Resources